 Back to: Design Patterns in C# With Real-Time Examples

-Using Both Generic and Non-Generic Repository Pattern in C#
+Using Both Generic and Non-Generic Repository Patterns in C#

-In this article, I am going to discuss how to implement both generic and non-generic repository patterns in ASP.NET MVC applications using Entity Framework.
-In most real-time applications, the generic repository contains the methods which are common for all the entities.
-But if you want some specific operation for some specific repository.
-Then you need to create a specific repository with the required operations.
-Here, in this article, I will show you how to implement both generic and specific repositories for an entity.
+In this article, I am going to discuss How to Implement both Generic and Non-Generic Repository Patterns in ASP.NET MVC applications using Entity Framework in C#.
+In most Real-Time Applications, the Generic Repository contains the methods which are common for all the entities.
+But if you want some specific operation for some specific entities, then you need to create a specific repository with the required operations.
+Here, in this article, I will show you how to implement both Generic and Specific (Non-Generic) Repositories for an entity.

-As we already discussed the repository pattern is used to create an abstraction layer between the data access layer and business logic layer to perform the CRUD operations against the underlying database.
-We also discussed that the repository design pattern can be implemented in the following two ways.
-So, I strongly recommended you read the following two articles before proceeding to this article.
+As we already discussed the Repository Design Pattern in C# is used to create an Abstraction Layer between the Data Access Layer and Business Logic Layer to perform the CRUD operations against the underlying database.
+We also discussed that the Repository Design Pattern pattern can be implemented in the following two ways.
+So, I strongly recommended you read the following two articles before proceeding to this article as we are also going to work with the same example that we created and worked on in our previous two articles.

-The generic repository pattern is used to define common database operations such as Create, Retrieve, Update, Delete, etc. for all the database entities in a single class.
+The Generic Repository Design Pattern in C# is used to define common database operations such as Create, Retrieve, Update, Delete, etc. for all the database entities in a single class.
+That means the common operations for all the database entities are going to be defined inside the Generic Repository.

 Non-Generic Repository Pattern (Specific Repository)

-The non-generic repository pattern is used to define all database operations related to a specific entity within a separate class.
-For example, if you have two entities let’s say, Employee and Customer, then each entity will have its own implementation repository.
+The Non-Generic Repository Design Pattern in C# is used to define the database operations which are related to a specific entity in a separate class.
+For example, if you have two entities let’s say, Employee and Customer, then each entity will have its own implementation Repository.
+That means the common operations are going to be defined inside the Generic Repository, and the operations which are specific to an entity are going to be defined in a separate repository.

 So, before implementing both generic and specific repositories let us first understand the implementation guidelines.
 That means when to use Generic and when to use Specific and when to use both generic and specific in an application.